Front Page: Tieto Traficom

 Restricted areas

-Airspace infringements can occur with restricted airspace set up to protect aviation from dangerous activities, such as shooting or blasting.
+Airspace infringements may target restricted areas established to protect aviation from dangerous activities, such as shootings or detonations.

-Airspace infringements into controlled airspace increase the likelihood of a collision between aircraft.
-At the same time, unauthorised flying into a restricted area where shooting, blasting or other activities dangerous to aviation take place is an obvious risk to an individual aircraft.
-The purpose of prohibited areas is to protect nationally important targets, such as government buildings and nuclear plants.
+Flying without permission into a Restricted area (R), where shooting, detonations or other activities dangerous to aviation are taking place, poses an obvious danger to an individual aircraft.
+The purpose of Prohibited areas (P), on the other hand, is to protect objects of national importance, such as government buildings and nuclear power plants.

 Interactive report